| | |

 On your way into Darwin stop by Litchfield National Park to check out the magnetic termite mounds and swim in Florence Falls and Buley Rock Hole.
 If you have a few days to spend in Darwin, consider visiting Kakadu National Park as well!

-Florence Falls in Litchfield National Park
+Florence Falls at Litchfield National Park

-Florence Falls in Litchfield National Park
+Florence Falls at Litchfield National Park

 Perth to Darwin Map